Actifio/AGMPowerLib/README.md

 If it finds multiple installs, we strongly recommend you delete them all and run the installer again to have just one install.

-If the install fails with this (which occurs if you didn't unblock the zip file):
+If the install fails with this (which usually occurs if you didn't unblock the zip file):
 ```
 PS C:\Users\av\Downloads\AGMPowerLib-main\AGMPowerLib-main> .\Install-AGMPowerLib.ps1
 .\Install-AGMPowerLib.ps1: File C:\Users\av\Downloads\AGMPowerLib-main\AGMPowerLib-main\Install-AGMPowerLib.ps1 cannot be loaded.